-Whether you’re working on a school assignment, doing research, or simply want to gain a new skill, your library has easy-to-use resources available.
+Whether you’re working on a school assignment, doing research, or simply want to gain a new skill, your library has easy-to-use online resources available that you can access from anywhere.
 Just sign in from your desktop, laptop or mobile device.

 There are many free digital and online library resources that are available through Georgia Public Library Service; explore the list below and be sure to contact your library for additional, local resources such as music streaming and ebook access and virtual programming like live storytimes on Facebook.

-►While your kids are out of school, you can keep them reading with eRead Kids, our digital collection of 15,000+ ebooks and audiobooks for kids.
+►Keep kids reading with eRead Kids, our digital collection of 15,000+ ebooks and audiobooks for kids.

 ►Georgia Historic Newspapers gives you free access to over 1.5 million newspaper pages – perfect for your next homeschool social studies, journalism, or vocabulary lesson.